|Nutrition Facts (per serving)|

 Not only are prawns tasty, they are also quick and easy to cook.
 A few minutes is all it takes!

 Lehsuni Jhinga is a tangy, tasty dish that can be served as a main with a salad or as a side dish to a more elaborate meal.
 It's also great as an, especially at get together where they're only going to be a whole heap of substantial snacks.
 Since they are made on skewers, they're easy to hold while eating, so no crockery or cutlery is required either!
 Perfect eh?!

 Another way to use Lehsuni Jhinga is to cook it and then remove the prawns from the skewers while still warm and toss through a green salad.

 The secret to perfect Lehsuni Jhinga is to marinate the prawns well and for the right amount of time.
 Remember to factor marinating time into your prep.
 I like to marinate ahead of time since cooking hardly takes a few minutes once this step is sorted.
 Ok, let's get to it!

-- 1 cup fresh, unsweetened yogurt (should not be sour), whisk till smooth
+1 cup unsweetened fresh yogurt (not sour), whisked until smooth

 2 teaspoons garam masala